Expressive Power of Infinitary Logic and Absolute co-Hopfianity: Infinitary languages

 \section{Infinitary languages}

 In the first subsection, we briefly review infinitary languages and the concept of additive $\theta$-models, introduced in \cite{Sh:977}.
 In the second subsection, we present basic properties of affine subsets, i.e., ones closed under $x - y +z$.
-The main result is Theorem \ref{m8}.